 “We were able to talk, and for me, it was about making him feel that she was going to be ok,” she says.

 Through it all, Carolyn maintained a positive outlook—something she says is essential when going through challenges.

 “It was the hiccup in the chapter of my spring,” she says.
 “Sounds kind of silly, but you know, this is not what I had planned for the spring.
 And then you realize, what do you want to do with this circumstance in your life?
-Do you want to treat it as the cup being empty, or as the cup being half full?
+Do you want to treat it as the cup is empty or as the cup being half full?
 I took all full.”

 Making the time

-Carolyn’s takeaway from her treatment: keep up with regular screenings and appointments, because “no one can always dodge the bullet.”
+Carolyn’s takeaway from her treatment: keep up with regular screenings and appointments because “no one can always dodge the bullet.”

 “It’s very important to take care of your health,” she says.
 “You can let it go really easy and just not think about it, but it’s not going to go away.”

 Make Your Health a Priority

 Schedule a mammogram today by calling Kettering Health Breast Centers at 1-800-373-2160 or request an appointment